Elemental Music & Dance Education

 D - Dance Practice (general dance aptitude in the group and solo study)

-E - Music theory and ear training
+E - Music theory and aural skills

 Examination of basic knowledge of general music theory (written and oral) including an aural test.